 Condos are fairly standard in the sense that they typically remain with the number of rooms as initially intended, but it’s not uncommon to see solariums or storage rooms included in the total bedroom count.
 When an appraiser selects comparables, room counts will mostly be the same as the subject.

 CMHC estimates there are over 100,000 accessory suites in the Metro Vancouver region with room for an additional 215,000.
-Whether the suites are legal or illegal, having insurance coverage is vital (which is about 10% of the cost of total home insurance), otherwise there is a risk that the existing insurance on the primary residence could be void in the event of a flood or fire.
+Whether the suites are legal or illegal, having insurance coverage is vital, otherwise, there is a risk that the existing insurance on the primary residence could be void in the event of a flood or fire.

 Kitchen & Bath